 Ship & Yacht Registration

-Our team has expertise in advising on matters regarding the ship & yacht registrations under the Montenegrin flag.
-Our services include but are not limited to new vessel registration, change of ownership registration, changes of vessel name, mortgage registration, mortgage release registration, renewals, obtaining of Transcript of Registry.
+Our team has expertise in advising on matters regarding the ship & yacht registrations under the Montenegrin flag and not only.
+Our services include but are not limited to new vessel registration, change of ownership registration, changes of vessel name, mortgage registration, mortgage release registration, renewals, etc.

 Procedure for registering a ship with the Montenegrin Register of Merchant Ships

 Law on the manner of registration of ships, floating objects and installations for the production of hydrocarbons in the registers and on real rights on ships and installations for the production of hydrocarbons (Official Gazzete of Montenegro no.34/2019) (the „Law“) provides a comprenhensive set of rules governing procedure for registration of ships in the respective registers.